michuanhaohao/reid-strong-baseline/README.md

-# ReID Strong Baseline
+# Bags of Tricks and A Strong ReID Baseline
-Paper:Bags of Tricks and A Strong Baseline for Deep Person Re-identiﬁcation.
+Paper:
 The codes are expanded on a  [ReID-baseline](https://github.com/L1aoXingyu/reid_baseline) , which is open sourced by our co-author Xingyu Liao.

 We support